ets-labs/python-dependency-injector/README.rst

        with container.api_client.override(mock.Mock()):
            main()  # <-- overridden dependency is injected automatically

-When you call ``main()`` function the ``Service`` dependency is assembled and injected automatically.
+When you call the ``main()`` function the ``Service`` dependency is assembled and injected automatically.

-When doing a testing you call the ``container.api_client.override()`` to replace the real API client with a mock.
-When you call ``main()`` the mock is injected.
+When you do testing, you call the ``container.api_client.override()`` method to replace the real API client with a mock.
+When you call ``main()``, the mock is injected.

 You can override any provider with another provider.

-It also helps you in configuring project for the different environments: replace an API client with a stub on the dev or stage.
+It also helps you in a re-configuring project for different environments: replace an API client with a stub on the dev or stage.

-With the ``Dependency Injector`` objects assembling is consolidated in the container.
+With the ``Dependency Injector``, object assembling is consolidated in a container.
 Dependency injections are defined explicitly.
-This makes easier to understand and change how application works.
+This makes it easier to understand and change how an application works.

 .. figure:: https://raw.githubusercontent.com/wiki/ets-labs/python-dependency-injector/img/di-readme.svg
    :target: https://github.com/ets-labs/python-dependency-injector